by Ari Gross, CEO & Founder

 How TRUE Can Help

 I see it as my role, as a business leader and technologist, to explain not only the results that our solutions deliver but the principles of how they are achieved.
 I’ve written a paper that explains our AI.
-It takes you through the business problem of processing borrower documents, why AI can offer a reliable solution, and describes the principles of how our AI actually works.
+It takes you through the business problem of intelligent document processing, why AI can offer a reliable solution, and describes the principles of how our AI actually works.

 If you’re interested in learning more about this, watch our on-demand virtual discussion with Bob Noble, our Chief Product & Technology Officer and I, titled: A Simple Way to Understand Lending AI.